 The tax is imposed on the net profit from disposal at the rate of 20%.
 The net profit is calculated as the disposal proceeds less the greater of the cost or market value on 1 January 1980 adjusted for inflation.
 Inflation is calculated using the official Retail Price Index.
-The index on 1 January 1980 was 34.96 (base year 2005).
+The index on 1 January 1980 was 67.15 (base year1986).

-1.8 VAT on immovable property
+1.9 VAT on immovable property

-The sale of "new" buildings by taxable persons is a transaction that is subject to value-added tax (VAT) at the standard VAT rate (currently 19%).
-Also, as from 2 January 2018, the sale by taxable persons of non-developed building land is subject to 19% VAT.
+The sale of "new" buildings or part of buildings and the land on which they stand, and the sale of developed building land by taxable persons, are transactions subject to value-added tax (VAT) at the standard VAT rate (currently 19%).
+Also, as from 2 January 2018, the sale by taxable persons of undeveloped building land, which is intended for the construction of one or more structures in the course of a business activity, is subject to 19% VAT.